 “Those little energy bolts have been a big help,” says Burnett.
 “The reason I’m doing CWIB is because Michelle said, ‘Why not?
 You’d be amazing.’”

 The support goes both ways.
-Burnett is the reason Kimbrough is in business school.
+Burnett is the reason Kimbrough went to business school.

 “Charlie said I could polish leadership and mentoring skills by earning an MBA,” says Kimbrough.

-Burnett and Kimbrough are active in the School’s Veterans Association, with Kimbrough serving as executive vice president.
+Burnett and Kimbrough were active in the School’s Veterans Association, with Kimbrough serving as executive vice president.
 They encourage other vets to apply to business school.

 Clearly they are great advocates for one another, which demonstrates their leadership.
-As they contemplate life after graduation they anticipate a brighter future with more job satisfaction, better pay and a more diverse group of people at the table.
+As they contemplated life after graduation they anticipated a brighter future with more job satisfaction, better pay and a more diverse group of people at the table.

-Burnett, who is focused on finance, has accepted a role in private banking at JP Morgan, where she interned.
-Kimbrough, who is studying technology, is interviewing with startups, where she thinks she can have a greater impact.
+Burnett accepted a role in private banking at JP Morgan, where she interned.
+Kimbrough, who studied technology, interviewed with startups, where she thinks she can have a greater impact.

 Both women expect business schools – as well as the rest of society – to become ever more inclusive and representative of changing demographics.